pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.9 =
+This minor "clarity" upgrade makes various small improvements to page descriptions, links, buttons, colors, and fonts.
+(Note: If you do not like the new page descriptions, you can hide them on the project options screen.)

 = 1.5.8 =
 This minor but (yes, again) critical upgrade fixes a bug where the buttons to add questions to a newly created story form did not work.
 It also adds CSV import for annotations.